 Annual Open Enrollment (AEP)

-Every year from October 15 to December 7, Medicare opens its Annual Enrollment Period (AEP).
-This is the dedicated time for anyone currently on Medicare to review their existing coverage and make changes for the upcoming year.
-Any changes you make during this window will take effect on January 1.
+Every year from October 15 to December 7, the Medicare enrollment dates mark the beginning of the Annual Enrollment Period (AEP).
+This is the dedicated time for anyone currently on Medicare to review their existing coverage, including their Medicare Advantage plans, and make changes for the upcoming year.
+Any adjustments you make during this window will take effect on January 1.

 Open Enrollment Period (OEP)